armandombi/serilog-sinks-raygun-aspnetcore/README.md

 # serilog-sinks-raygun-aspnetcore

-A Serilog sink that writes events to Raygun, targeting .NET Standard 2.0 Framework and using the MindscapeHP AspNetCore
+A Serilog sink that writes events to Raygun, targeting .NET Standard 2.0 Framework and using the MindscapeHQ AspNetCore

 ## Usage